lukaramishvili/app-db/cdk/README.md

  * get the existing parent zone from AWS and delegate
  * create an existing ACM certificate in AWS Console and add config to reference it using its Arn
+ * if `HostedZone.fromLookup` turns out to be needed, add the following text to "Setting up a new project" checklist above:
+> fow using own domains, configure AWS account ID and region in bin/cdk.js (because, for using own domain, it's required to have an existing hosted zone and delegate to it, because otherwise NS records would change on redeploy, and looking up an existing hosted zone is only possible in specific regions).